Prior to your internship

 Funding

-The internship is funded by the student, normally through student loan.
-The students are entitled to apply for additional loans to cover travel costs and possible extra insurance costs.
-In exceptional cases the organisation contributes to the interns fixed expenses, e.g. local travel or lunch.
+The internship is funded by the student, normally through a student loan.
+Students are entitled to apply for additional loans to cover travel costs and possible extra insurance costs.
+In exceptional cases, the organisation may contribute to interns’ fixed expenses (e.g. local travel, meals).

 Scholarships

-An internship (especially abroad) usually means additional costs and scholarships give a welcome extra income.
+An internship (especially abroad) usually entails additional costs, and scholarships offer welcome extra income.
 Remember that some long-term planning in advance is essential when you apply for scholarships.
-Scholarships from Uppsala University or Student Nation are issued during internships as during course studies in Uppsala.
+Scholarships from Uppsala University or Student Nation are issued during internships as they are during course studies in Uppsala.

 Erasmus Traineeships